 Polycarbonate lenses have an index of refraction of 1.59, and will generally be about 20% thinner than standard plastic lenses.
 Polycarbonate lenses also provide you with protection from 100% of the harmful UV rays from the sun.

-As an optician, I always recommended people with prescriptions anywhere between +/-0.50 to +/-4.00 to go with polycarbonate lenses.
+I generally recommended people with prescriptions anywhere between +/-0.50 to +/-4.00 to go with polycarbonate lenses.
 These lenses provide you with a durable and impact-resistant lens that is perfect for anyone, but especially if you are an active individual.
 Take a look at the video below to hear an explanation of what polycarbonate lenses are by FramesDirect.

 High-index lenses generally are recommended to individuals who have stronger prescriptions, so that they have the thinnest, lightest, visually appealing, and most comfortable pair of eyeglasses that they can buy.